DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 **Main file:**

-* `src/Kernel/Discovery/DiscoveryKernel.php`: The orchestrator and provider for Discovery module services and lifecycle.
+* `src/Kernel/Discovery/DiscoveryKernel.php` – The orchestrator and provider for Discovery module services and lifecycle.

 ### Flow of Control

 The Discovery module coordinates the process of scanning, identifying, and registering PHP classes in a predictable and auditable way.
 The flow of control is as follows:

-1. **Kernel Initialization**: The `DiscoveryKernel` is instantiated with the root PSR-4 prefix and the corresponding base source directory.
+1. **Kernel Initialization** – The `DiscoveryKernel` is instantiated with the root PSR-4 prefix and the corresponding base source directory.
 This configures all internal services and makes the kernel ready to serve discovery requests.
-2. **Service Access**: Consumers (such as the application bootstrap, DI container, or providers) use the kernel as the single point of entry—either invoking `scanner()` for generic scanning or the specialized `discoverExtensions()`/`discoverImplementations()` methods for common discovery patterns.
+2. **Service Access** – Consumers (such as the application bootstrap, DI container, or providers) use the kernel as the single point of entry—either invoking `scanner()` for generic scanning or the specialized `discoverExtensions()`/`discoverImplementations()` methods for common discovery patterns.
 3. **Resolution Pipeline**:

    * The kernel delegates to the configured `DiscoveryScanner`, which uses domain contracts and infrastructure services to: